Skip to content

 The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has cited insufficient workforce training as a root cause in dozens of enforcement settlements.
 In enforcement actions spanning 2021 through 2024, OCR resolved multiple cases where lack of documented training directly contributed to preventable data breaches — and used that absence to establish willful neglect, which triggers the highest civil monetary penalty tiers.

-Healthcare Data Breaches By The Numbers
+Healthcare Cybersecurity By The Numbers

 Avg.
 Healthcare Breach Cost

-Breaches Involve Human Element
+Breaches Involve Human Error

-Verizon Data Breach Investigations Report 2024 — workforce training directly reduces this figure
+Verizon 2024 Data Breach Investigations Report

 The Two HIPAA Rules That Govern Workforce Training